moDevsome/jQuery-moDateTimeField/README.md

 2. Build your date and/or tim field(s) by calling the script like this : $('selector').moDateField();

 The documention is under redaction.
-You can check this page : https://www.mickael-outhier.fr/works/prod/modatetime-field/index.php for some exemples.
+You can check this page : https://www.mickael-outhier.fr/works/prod/modatetime-field/index.php for some live exemples.

 # Validation
 I did'nt invest time for the data validation because we can never trust the data sent by the client.
 Data validation must be done by a server side script.